Expert Blames Owners for Attacks

 "...These dogs already have a propensity for tenacity and continued aggression based on years of selective breeding.
 One than takes and, through fear, mistreatment, or misguided training, positively reinforces the display of aggressive behavior towards humans without the establishment of a clear set of controls.
 This animal has now learned to manipulate its environment, to its own benefit and sometimes safety, by directing aggressions towards people, with a genetically selected lack of an off button.
 A bad situation has now become tragically dangerous."

 Part of Aurora's justification for its ban likely relied on evidence that pit bulls show little warning prior to an attack (Lockwood Pg 133).
 Many cities agree that the "sudden" nature of a pit bull attack presents a grave threat.
 Crosby's past writings reflected the same "little or no warning" behavior.
 He also stated that pit bulls "do not turn off."
 Selective breeding for tenacity -- the ability to keep attacking even after serious pain is inflicted upon it -- is another reason why cities regulate pit bulls.
 Crosby's writings addressed this aspect as well.

 The argument to regulate pit bulls is not about why they attack (bad ownership or otherwise), it's about how a pit bull attack differs from an attack by other dog breeds, and the substantial threat this poses to members of the community.

-James Crosby is also the animal control manager in Panama City, Florida.
+James Crosby (also known as Jim Crosby) is the animal control manager in Panama City, Florida.

 11/20/08: Aurora, Colorado Fighting Breed Ban Goes to District Court